 It happens to everyone.

 But despite that, we don’t talk about it.
 Death has become a medicalized experience hidden away in hospitals and institutions.
-It’s a cultural taboo — a sign of failure for doctors and society alike.
-An experience we don’t think about, plan, or share.
+It’s a cultural taboo — a sign of failure for doctors and society alike, an experience we don’t think about, talk about, or plan for.

-That’s why Dr. Shoshana Ungerleider, MD founded End Well: to bring people, across all disciplines, together so we can ignite a conversation about how we live and how we die.
+That’s why Dr. Shoshana Ungerleider, MD founded End Well: to bring people, across all disciplines, so we can collectively ignite a conversation about how we live and how we die.

 Dr. Ungerleider is obsessed with moving the dial on improving the end of life experience.
 She found herself attending healthcare conferences across the country and founded a palliative care education fund to train doctors in her hospital.
 Although inspired by the incredible work that was happening, she knew there was a missing piece.